AlgoTradingHub/theplatform-book/source/reference/types/reagents/listener.md

 # Reagent listener

-Binds to a network interface and accepts incoming tcp connections, producing reagents `` `tcp`` as a values.
+Binds to a network interface and accepts incoming tcp connections, producing reagents `` `tcp`` as a vаlues.

 **Syntax:** ```reagent[`listener;"host:port"]```